 Enabling Serato DJ Pro or Lite audio for other applications

-Once the VAD has been installed you will need to enable the device from the Serato DJ Setup menu.
+Once the Virtual Audio Device has been installed you will need to enable the device from the Serato DJ Setup menu.

 - Launch Serato DJ Pro or Lite.

 - Click on the Setup Cog on the right-hand side of the top toolbar

 - Enable the 'Make Audio Available to Other Applications' checkbox

 Audio from Serato DJ Pro or Lite will now be routed into Virtual Audio Cable (Windows), Serato Virtual Audio Device (macOS), iShowU Audio Capture (legacy macOS) and available in other applications as a selectable input.